Patrick Francis Healy: Education

 As slaves under the law, the Healy children were prohibited from attending school.
 Wishing to remove them from their conditions of slavery in Georgia, Michael Healy sent all of his children to be educated in the North, and at the time of his death in August 1850, he intended to join them.
-Healy was at first unable to find a school in the North that would accept his children, but eventually found the Flushing Quaker Academy, associated with the Old Quaker Meeting House in Flushing, New York (now a neighborhood of Queens), which enrolled both Black and White students, including the three eldest Healy sons.
+Healy was at first unable to find a school in the North that would accept his children, but eventually found the Flushing Quaker Academy.
+The school was associated with the Old Quaker Meeting House in Flushing, New York (now a neighborhood of Queens), which enrolled both Black and White students, including the three eldest Healy sons.

-Like three of his brothers, Patrick Healy continued his education at the College of the Holy Cross in Massachusetts.
-He graduated in 1850, at the age of 16, and was awarded a Bachelor of Arts by Georgetown University, as Holy Cross had not yet been chartered and conferred degrees under Georgetown's charter.
+Like three of his brothers, Patrick Healy continued his education at the College of the Holy Cross in Worcester, Massachusetts.
+He graduated in 1850, at the age of 16, and was awarded a Bachelor of Arts by Georgetown University, since Holy Cross had not yet been chartered and conferred degrees under Georgetown's charter.
+He placed first in his class at the college, as his brother James had before him.
 Healy and his brothers had been taken under the tutelage of John Bernard Fitzpatrick, the Bishop of Boston.
 After graduating, Healy entered the Society of Jesus on September 17, 1850, and proceeded to the novitiate in Frederick, Maryland.
 He worried that his mixed race would present an obstacle to his entrance into the Jesuit order, but this did not prove to be a problem.
 The fact that Healy's parents were never formally married meant that, under canon law, Healy was born out of wedlock; this required that he obtain a dispensation to join the order, but none was ever sought and he was admitted without issue.
 With his admission to the Society of Jesus, he became the first Black American Jesuit.

 After two years of study, Healy professed his first vows, and was sent to teach at Saint Joseph's College in Philadelphia.
 In 1853, he was transferred back to the College of the Holy Cross.
 While teaching there, he found that some students who knew his brothers learned of his racial background and made disparaging comments about him in secret.

 In 1858, Healy went to Georgetown University, where he studied philosophy and theology.
 The Jesuit superiors at Georgetown were impressed by his skill in philosophy and decided to send him to Europe, where he continued his studies.
 He first went to Rome, but his health declined during the winter, and he transferred to the Saint-Sulpice Seminary in Paris.
 He eventually went to Belgium to complete his studies at the Catholic University of Louvain.
 While there, he was ordained a priest on September 3, 1864.
 He also became fluent in Latin, French, Italian, and German.
 On July 26, 1865, he received a PhD in philosophy, making him the first Black American ever to earn a PhD.